‘Outlander’ Season 5, All The Latest Fans Need To Know

 The two men are now blood, as they share Roger and Brianna’s son, and because Roger is also a time-traveler, he has a lot to offer the family unit.

-The Inquisitr says that another change for season five will be that Outlander is gaining two new executive producers in Balfe and Heughan.
+The Inquisitr says that another change for Season 5 will be that Outlander is gaining two new executive producers in Balfe and Heughan.
 Both stars will be able to share more input about the direction of their characters as the narrative progresses.